annettebalmes/annettebalmes.github.io/_posts/2023-12-01-multispectral_analysis.md

 Seattle's nickname is Emerald City for a reason.
 I lived there for a few years and I remember looking out the window of first apartment in the 'Westlake' neighborhood and realizing just how green Seattle was.
 Even in a major city, there was still vast amounts of greenery, that were true greens.

 I moved around for awhile, and I wanted to analyze which neighborhoods were the greenest relative to still being in a large city so if I every move back I can know which neighborhood to live and spend my time in.
+I downloaded the neighborhood data from the Seattle Public Utilities website.

 <iframe src="/assets/multispectral/seattle-neighborhoods.html"
     sandbox="allow-same-origin allow-scripts"